August 24, 2017

 June 23, 2017

-The GSL Trustees purchased a display advert in the August issue of Scale Auto, advising readers there that GSL had prepared a special section so that readers could get a full report on the twenty-seventh Championship.
+The GSL Trustees purchased a display advert in the August 2017 issue of Scale Auto, advising readers there that GSL had prepared a special section so that readers could get a full report on the twenty-sixth Championship.
+This advertisement was placed directly beneath editor Jim Haught’s column (page 4) in which he announced his resignation.

 Our special thanks to Steve Roullier, Dave Hadley, David King, Bob Wick and Mark Benton (webmaster) for doing the hard background work necessary to pull off this special feature of the GSL website.